| As discussed, a gem's type, weight,

 negative planetary influences.
 The main consideration for

+the customer will of course be price.
 Over the years I have been trying to

 offer effective astrological gems for the lowest possible